 Best Non-Gooseneck Kettle for Aeropress: Cuisinart CPK-17 PerfecTemp

 The Cuisinart CPK-17 PerfecTemp is a reliable, sturdy kettle that is amongst the best in the non-gooseneck variety.
-It does the job well and comes with a generous capacity of 1.7 liters, which is the largest amongst all the kettles on our list.
+It does the job well and comes with a generous capacity of 1.7 liters, which is the largest amongst all the kettles on my list.

 The Cuisinart PerfecTemp comes with a number of features, which makes it easy to use.
 First, the kettle has six preset temperatures including 160, 175, 185, 190, and 200 degrees Fahrenheit as well as a boil option.
 However, it can lack accuracy to the exact degree when set to lower temperatures of 160 or 175 degrees Fahrenheit.